mo10serek/CST_8916_Final_Project/README.md

 ### Azure IoT Hub Configuration

 go to the Azure portal website and first create your own group.
-The group name is SkatingMonitoring and the Region Should be Canada.
+The group name is CST_8916_Project and the Region Should be Canada.
 Then make the IoT Hub and fill in the details in basics:

 - **Subscription**: Select your subscription.
-- **Resource group**: Choose `SkatingMonitoring`.
+- **Resource group**: Choose `CST_8916_Project`.
 - **IoT hub name**: `cst8916iothub`.
 - **Region**: `Canada`
 - **Tier**: `Free`